-Once working relationships have been developed and understanding built, it is important to maintain the relationships to maximise benefits from the project.
+Once working relationships have been developed and understanding built and trust established, it is important to maintain the relationships to maximise benefits from the project.
 Researchers will continue to work on climate change adaptation projects and are keen to continue to support NRM bodies, particularly in developing targeted projects.